An Experiment on a Bird in the Air Pump: Reception

 The scientific subjects of Wright's paintings from this time were meant to appeal to the wealthy scientific circles in which he moved.
 While never a member himself, he had strong connections with the Lunar Society: he was friends with members John Whitehurst and Erasmus Darwin, as well as Josiah Wedgwood, who later commissioned paintings from him.
 The inclusion of the moon in the painting was a nod to their monthly meetings, which were held when the moon was full.
 Like The Orrery, Wright apparently painted Air Pump without a commission, and the picture was purchased by Dr Benjamin Bates, who already owned Wright's Gladiator.
 An Aylesbury physician, patron of the arts and hedonist, Bates was a diehard member of the Hellfire Club.
 Wright's account book shows a number of prices for the painting: Pd£200 is shown in one place and £210 in another, but Wright had written to Bates asking for £130, stating that the low price "might much injure me in the future sale of my pictures, and when I send you a receipt for the money I shall acknowledge a greater sum."
 Whether Bates ever paid the full amount is not recorded; Wright only notes in his account book that he received £30 in part payment.

-Wright exhibited the painting at the Society of Artists exhibition in 1768 and it was re-exhibited before Christian VII of Denmark in September the same year.
+Wright exhibited the painting at the Society of Artists Exhibition of 1768 and it was re-exhibited before Christian VII of Denmark in September the same year.
 Viewers remarked that it was "clever and vigorous", while Gustave Flaubert, who saw it on a visit to England in 1865–66, considered it "charmant de naïveté et profondeur".
 It was popular enough that a mezzotint was engraved from it by Valentine Green which was published by John Boydell on 24 June 1769, and initially sold for 15 shillings.
 This was reprinted throughout the 18th and 19th centuries, in increasingly weak impressions.
 Ellis Waterhouse called it "one of the wholly original masterpieces of British art".